-COVID-19 cases are rising all over the world and temperatures are starting to drop making social distancing with family and friends outside a bit more difficult.
-This can lead to an added strain on our daily lives creating a feeling of uncertainty.
+COVID-19 cases are rising all over the world and temperatures are dropping which are making social distancing with family and friends outside a bit more difficult.
+Therefore, this can lead to an added strain on our daily lives creating a feeling of uncertainty.
 As we know, the CDC has set guidelines to help with social distancing and hygiene habits to help flatten the curve.
-With Pfizer announcing a potential vaccine this past week that will not be available to the public for a few months, it is important to stay connected with loved ones while doing our part in practicing social distancing.
+With Pfizer announcing a potential vaccine that will not be available for a few months, it’s important to stay connected with loved ones while social distancing.
 Here are six reminders of ways to stay connected during this second wave of COVID-19.

 FaceTime Your Loved Ones

 FaceTiming friends and family over the past few months has become a new favorite way of hanging out with loved ones across the world.
-With the simple coordination of living in different time zones, catching up with your people can be virtually the same as hanging out in one apartment or a crowded bar, but safer from the comfort of your own home.
-It’s important to not only check in on your loved ones that you feel distant from but to also give a little extra lovin’ to your friends who may not speak up that they need a FaceTime buddy too.
+Catching up with your people can be virtually the same as hanging out in one apartment or a crowded bar, but safer from the comfort of your own home.
+It’s important to not only check in on your loved ones that you feel distant from but to also give a little extra lovin’ to your friends who may not speak up.
 Don’t have FaceTime, there are plenty of other free video chat apps available such as Zoom or Google Hangouts.

 Virtual Dinner Parties

 This engaging and tasty idea to stay connected is next on our To-Do List.
 What better way to gather people together than attempting to make @halfbakedharvest cozy meal!
-Simply pick a date that works with some friends, pick a recipe that that sound delicious to all (it is hard to narrow it down sometimes) and purchase your ingredients in advance!
-Your recipes do not have to be complicated, cooking a delicious meal with friends (virtually) near by can just be your best Adult Grilled Cheese!
+Simply pick a date that works with some friends, pick a recipe that that sound delicious to all and purchase your ingredients in advance!
+Your recipes do not have to be complicated.
+Cooking a delicious meal with friends (virtually) near by can just be your best Adult Grilled Cheese!

 Write A Letter